Wave-particle duality: an information-based approach: Discussion

-Finally, one should stress that information, as measured by $I_{w,p}$, is {\em relational}, i.e., it depends on the {\em observable} one uses to probe ({\em relate to}) it.
-For instance, the eigenstate $\ket{0}$ of $\sigma_z$ will be diagnosed as particlelike upon measurements of $\sigma_z$ and as wavelike upon measurements of $\sigma_x$.
-This has to be so, as the capability of the state $\ket{0}$ to activate nonlocality (in our wave detector) crucially depends on how we orientate the Stern-Gerlach in order to previously separate the paths.
-The ``relationality of information'' clearly derives from the noncommutability of the observables involved.
-This can be formally expressed by $\mathcal{J}-\Pi[\mathcal{J}]=\sum_k\,[\mathcal{J},\Pi_k]\,\Pi_k$, which shows that an arbitrary operator $\mathcal{J}$ will not be disturbed upon measurements of $\mathcal{K}$ if and only if it commutes with the latter.
-This remark illustrates how our approach links to the issue of the complementarity of noncommuting observables.
-In another vein, one may wonder whether information is also {\em relative}, i.e., if for a given reference observable, distinct {\em observers} would access different amounts of $I_{w,p}$, while predicting the same physical fact (interference).
+In a different vein, one may wonder whether information is also {\em relative}, i.e., if for a given reference observable, distinct {\em observers} would access different values for $I_{w,p}$, while predicting the same physics.
 This problem was recently investigated in the context of quantum references frames~\cite{angelo12}.
-By considering a double-slit experiment inside a very light lab whose movement would constitute an informer for an external observer, and adopting a relative-state formulation, the authors have discussed how the same physical fact manifests in the viewpoint of each observer.
-Their approach and conclusions are consistent with the primitive elements adopted here for duality.
-Nevertheless, to the best of our knowledge, a relative-information approach to this problem still waits to be accomplished.
+Considering a double-slit experiment inside a very light lab whose movement would constitute an informer for an external observer, and adopting a relative formulation for quantum states, the authors discussed how the same physical fact manifests in the viewpoint of each observer.
+Their approach and conclusions are in full agreement with the primitive elements adopted here for duality.

+Finally, we point out that like Englert's approach~\cite{englert96}, ours admits both the fundamental role of an informer and the occurrence of morphing behavior (here signalized when $I_{w}>0$ and $I_{p}>0$ simultaneously).
+As advantages, our formulation relies on an equality [Eq.~\eqref{compl}], directly applies to Hilbert spaces of arbitrary dimensions, and is based on an information-theoretic measure.
+This result extends previously reported duality relations~\cite{qureshi13,englert96,greenberger88}.